 “I want everyone to access my business, but I got absolutely nothing other than a lawsuit,” she said.

 Motivated by money?

 Cervantes, clutching a cane, declined to answer questions about the lawsuits and referred the Sun-Star to her attorney.
-She declined to give her attorney’s name or phone number.
+But she declined to give her attorney’s name or phone number.

 “As you can see, I’m on a cane and use a walker,” Cervantes said, adding that her legs “give out” and she falls.
 “These are very confidential cases.
 There’s a lot more to it than meets the eye.”

 When asked to elaborate, Cervantes said Brook’s Ranch served her “tainted soup.”

 “Did Brook’s Ranch tell you I almost choked on the soup?” she asked.
 “I have too many (medical) procedures coming up.
 You can talk to my attorney.”